Gonzalo Higuaín

-Gonzalo Gerardo Higuaín (/es/; born 10 December 1987) is an Argentine former professional footballer who played as a striker.
-Nicknamed El Pipita or Pipa, he is considered to be one of the best strikers of his generation and was a prolific striker known for his eye for goal, strong physique, offensive movements and predatory finishing.
-He won six European league titles across La Liga and Serie A. He currently works in player development for Inter Miami.
+Gonzalo Gerardo Higuaín (/es/; born 10 December 1987) is an Argentine professional football coach and former player who played as a striker.
+He is a player development coach for Major League Soccer club Inter Miami.
+Nicknamed El Pipita or Pipa, Higuaín was a prolific striker known for his eye for goal, strong physique, offensive movements and predatory finishing, and is considered to be one of the best strikers of his generation.

 Higuaín started his career with Argentine club River Plate, before a transfer to Real Madrid in January 2007.
-His time in Spain saw him win three La Liga titles and becoming one of the best strikers in Europe.
-He joined Italian side Napoli for €40 million in 2013, where he won the Coppa Italia in his first season.
-In the 2015–16 season, he scored 36 league goals, winning the Capocannoniere title and equalling the record for goals in a Serie A season.
+After lacklustre performances in his first two seasons, Higuaín went on to score 97 goals in his next 146 games for Madrid, and was pivotal in the club's historic 100 points tally in the 2011–12 La Liga title win.
+His time in Spain saw him win three La Liga titles in total.
+In 2013, Higuaín joined Italian side Napoli for €40 million. in his first season, he helped his club win the Coppa Italia, which was only their second domestic honour since 1990.
+In the 2015–16 season, he was vital in Napoli's title race with Juventus, scoring 36 goals to win the Capocannoniere title and breaking the record for most goals in a Serie A season.

-Italian champions Juventus signed Higuaín for €90 million in 2016, becoming one of the highest football transfers of all-time and highest ever transfer for an Italian club.
-He won domestic doubles in his first two seasons with Juventus, also reaching the 2017 Champions League final with the club.
+Italian champions Juventus signed Higuaín for €90 million in 2016, becoming one of the most expensive transfers of all time and the highest ever transfer for an Italian club.
+He won domestic doubles in his first two seasons with Juventus, also reaching the 2017 Champions League final.
+At Juventus, Higuaín scored his 100th goal in Serie A, making him only the second player to score over 100 goals in two of the top European leagues in the past 20 seasons.
 He went on to have loan spells at AC Milan and Chelsea, winning the UEFA Europa League with the latter.
 He signed for American side Inter Miami in 2020 before retiring in 2022.

 Born in France to Argentine parents, Higuaín obtained Argentine citizenship in 2007, having previously only been a French national.
 He made his full international debut for Argentina in 2009; he represented the country at three FIFA World Cups and three Copa América tournaments, helping them to second-place finishes at the 2014 World Cup, the 2015 Copa América, and the Copa América Centenario in 2016.
 After no longer being called-up following Argentina's round-of-16 exit at the 2018 World Cup, he announced his retirement from international football in March 2019.
 In total, he earned 75 caps for his nation, scoring 31 goals.